unaidieguez03/IA/README.md

 1. download this dataset if you dont have it -[text](https://www.physionet.org/content/vindr-spinexr/1.0.0/#files-panel)

 2. when the dataset is avaliable, put in in the corresponding folder.
-Note that some folders might not be in your project(.cahce, checkpoint...) notebooks/
+Note that some folders might not be in your project(.cache, checkpoint...) notebooks/
 │
 ├── .cache/
 │   └── temp/
-│       └── _preprocessed_dataset.parquet
+│   └── preprocessed_dataset.parquet
 │
 ├── checkpoint/
 ├── dataset/   <===== HERE!